What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://www.uni-ulm.de/en/in/institute-of-measurement-control-and-microtechnology/research/data-sets/driveu-traffic-light-dataset/}{DriveU} \cite{DriveU}, initially released in 2018 and updated in 2021, was collected in 11 German cities, with routes specifically selected to ensure traffic light coverage.
-Two cameras with different lenses are used to ensure the capture of traffic lights next to the stop line and distant objects, while annotations are created on the left images from the stereo camera.
-The latest annotation files reveal that DriveU contains 292,245 annotated traffic lights on 40,978 stereo image pairs at a resolution of 2048×1024, including 200,263 instances on 28,525 training images and 91,982 instances on 12,453 testing images.
+\paragraph{\textbf{DriveU:}} Originally released in 2018 and updated in 2021, \href{https://www.uni-ulm.de/en/in/institute-of-measurement-control-and-microtechnology/research/data-sets/driveu-traffic-light-dataset/}{DriveU} \cite{DriveU} was collected in 11 German cities, with routes specifically selected to ensure traffic light coverage.
+To capture both near-field traffic lights around the stop line and distant ones, the dataset employs two cameras with different lenses, while annotations are provided for the left image of stereo pairs.
+According to the latest annotation files, DriveU contains 292,245 annotated traffic lights in 40,978 stereo image pairs at a resolution of 2048×1024, including 200,263 instances on 28,525 training images and 91,982 instances on 12,453 testing images.
 Instance-level annotations include bounding box coordinates, unique tracking IDs, and class labels.
-The original version represents the class label with six-digit codes that correspond to six attributes of traffic lights, resulting in 344 classes.
-The latest version expands to eight attributes with textual labels, including aspects, direction, occlusion, orientation, pictogram, reflection, relevance, and state, leading to 19200 classes.
-Fig.~\ref{fig:driveu_visualization} presents sample images converted from the provided TIFF files, and the overlaid frame-level attributes include timestamp, vehicle speed, and yaw rate.
-Specifically, as indicated by the bounding box colors, DriveU comprises six state classes, including `red', `yellow', `green', `off' (not involved in Fig.~\ref{fig:driveu_visualization}), `unknown' (visualized in white), and `red\_yellow' (visualized in orange).
-However, 27.2\% of the traffic lights are labeled as `unknown', while 7.5\% are marked as `off'.
-Fig.~\ref{fig:driveu_visualization} clearly demonstrates that, while all traffic lights are assigned color attributes, many instances exhibit ambiguous characteristics, which are even challenging for human observers based solely on the images.
-Furthermore, as shown in Fig.~\ref{fig:driveu_visualization}, the annotations comprehensively label the types of traffic lights in the scene, including those for pedestrians and trams.
-Analysis of the annotation files reveals that images contain an average of 7.13 annotated instances per frame, with the maximum being 45 instances in a single frame, as illustrated in the bottom-right image.
-For the other three images, we further overlay core object-level attributes beneath each bounding box in hierarchical order, which represent unique ID, pictogram, and relevance.
+The original version encodes six traffic-light attributes in six-digit class codes, resulting in 344 classes.
+The latest version expands to eight textual attributes, including aspects, direction, occlusion, orientation, pictogram, reflection, relevance, and state, leading to 19200 classes.
+Fig.~\ref{fig:driveu_visualization} presents sample images converted from TIFF files, overlaying frame-level attributes (timestamp, vehicle speed and yaw rate) and core object-level attributes (unique ID, pictogram, and relevance).
+As indicated by the bounding box colors, DriveU comprises six state classes, including \textit{red}, \textit{yellow}, \textit{green}, \textit{off} (not involved in Fig.~\ref{fig:driveu_visualization}), \textit{unknown} (visualized in white), and \textit{red\_yellow} (visualized in orange).
+Fig.~\ref{fig:driveu_visualization} also reveals that the annotation schema involves multiple traffic-light types in the scene, including those for pedestrians and trams.
+DriveU benefits from a high traffic-light density, averaging 7.13 annotated instances per frame, which supports learning in complex and realistic scenes.
+However, several issues should be noted.
+The high proportion of \textit{unknown} (27.2\%) and \textit{off} (7.5\%) may dilute the supervisory value of finer-grained categories, biasing algorithms toward less discriminative categories.
+Fig.~\ref{fig:driveu_visualization} clearly demonstrates that while all traffic lights are assigned color attributes, many instances exhibit ambiguous characteristics, which are even challenging for human observers based solely on the images.
+In addition, frames with many traffic lights often contain visually poor-quality instances.
+As shown in the bottom-right image, which contains a maximum of 45 traffic lights, many instances are extremely small or unclear, making recognition difficult even for humans and potentially leading to less meaningful learning patterns.